-- To engage in a course of conduct directed at a speci reasonable person to fear for their safety or the safe fic person that ty of others, or would cause a suffer substantial emotional distress.
-Copyright 2022-2023 Nan McKay & Associates, Inc. Page 16-56 Adminplan 4/1/229/1/23 imited copies may be made for internal use. -
+To engage in a course of conduct directed at a specific person that would cause a reasonable person to fear for their safety or the safety of others, or suffer substantial emotional distress.

+© Copyright 2022-2023 Nan McKay & Associates, Inc. Unlimited copies may be made for internal use.